 to loudspeakers at rock concerts, violin close to the ear of an orchestra

-105 dBA Chain saw at 1 m distance, banging car door at 1 m distance (maximum level),
+105 dBA Chain saw at 1 m distance, banging car door at 1 m distance (greatest level),

 racing car at 40 m distance, possible level with music head phones